aayush4515/compareXL/README.md

 **Objective:** Automate the identification of new student entries in updated Excel sheets against previously saved versions to ensure accurate record-keeping of students who have paid their tuition deposits.

 **Key Features:**

-The user-friendly interface was designed with QtCreator, allowing for the seamless addition of old and new Excel sheets.
+User-friendly interface was designed with QtCreator, allowing for the seamless addition of old and new Excel sheets.
 Utilized C++ and libXL library for efficient handling and processing of Excel files.
 Automated comparison functionality, providing a list of newly added students with a single button click.